 Turn leaf-peeping season upside down by heading to South America between late March and mid-April for peak autumn colors.
 The region is colder and wetter in these months, which makes hiking a challenge but also means smaller crowds.
 The fall foliage, however, is considered by many to be worth the weather: deep red, orange, and yellow leaves take over the mountains, and you’re more likely to see animals thanks to the reduced number of visitors.

 Where to Stay: Inside the Cerro Alarken Nature Reserve at Arakur Ushuaia.
-This Argentinian hotel is a 2019 TripAdvisor Traveler’s Choice winner.
+This Argentinian hotel was a 2019 TripAdvisor Traveler’s Choice winner.

 Check Prices for Arakur Ushuaia in Ushuaia

 Traveling Down Under in late April to mid-May also yields dazzling Southern-Hemisphere colors in outdoorsy Melbourne, which sees a wide range from golden-yellow leaves to deep reds.
 Dandenong Ranges National Park is a favorite for waterfalls and bridges in a lush forest home to wildlife, like wombats and cockatoos.
-For the ultimate leaf-peeping experience, kick back on a train ride via Melbourne’s historic Puffing Billy steam engine, which meanders through the Dandenong Ranges peaks and fern gullies.
+For the ultimate leaf-peeping experience, kick back on a train ride via Melbourne’s historic Puffing Billy steam engine (temporarily closed due to COVID-19 restrictions), which meanders through the Dandenong Ranges peaks and fern gullies.

 Where to Stay: Enjoy the bustling restaurant scene around Treasury on Collins, a historic refurbished hotel in a prime area.
 Dandenong Ranges is a quick 25-minute drive from the hotel.